developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Sets whether the WebView should not load image resources from the network.
-Note that disabling all network loads using blockNetworkLoads property or via BlockNetworkLoads config tag will also prevent network images from loading, even if this flag is set to false.
-When the value of this setting is changed from true to false, network images resources referenced by content currently displayed by the WebView are fetched automatically.
-Note: This property overrides the value which was set using BlockNetworkImage configuration tag.
+Controls whether the WebView loads image resources from the network.
+Note that disabling all network loads using blockNetworkLoads property or via BlockNetworkLoads config tag also will prevent network images from loading, even if this flag is set to false.
+When the value of this setting is changed from true to false, network images resources referenced by content currently displayed by the WebView are fetched automatically. **Note**: This property overrides the value set using BlockNetworkImage configuration tag.

 ####Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.WebView.blockNetworkImage</code>

 ####Platforms